top of page

 So it is written: “The first man Adam became a living being”; the last Adam, a life-giving spirit.
 The spiritual did not come first, but the natural, and after that the spiritual.
 The first man was of the dust of the earth; the second man is of heaven.
 As was the earthly man, so are those who are of the earth; and as is the heavenly man, so also are those who are of heaven.
 And just as we have borne the image of the earthly man, so shall we bear the image of the heavenly man.”

 Knowing this, it should be comforting to true believers when they lose a loved-one.
-This is why the Bible says, don't mourn like pagans - screaming like crazy when a loved-one dies.
+This is why the Bible teaches believers not to grieve without hope when a loved one dies.
 My advice to living family members is, shift your focus to seeking God by studying the Bible (and studying this website) to make sure you make it into heaven.
 Then we will be with each other again in heaven, for eternity this time 😊.

 No ads.
 No donations.
 Just Scripture.